-Geraci partners Melissa Martorella, Kevin Kim, and Dennis Baranowski made some profound predictions last year, and many of them came true.
+Geraci partners Melissa Martorella, Kevin Kim, and Dennis Baranowski made some profound predictions last year, and many of them came true (see them here).
 How will the rest of 2022 shape up?
 Let’s discuss below:

 1. Interest Rates Will Continue to Rise

 What should come as no surprise to anyone reading this article in mid-2022 is interest rates will rise.
 Fed.
 Reserve Chairman Jerome Powell expects to raise the federal funds rate 50 bps each time the Feds meet, barring inflation coming under control.
 This means upward yield pressure on several sectors of the private lending industry, including Wall Street.

 2. Interest Rates Will Finally Pass Through to the Private Lending Market

 The upward pressure of interest rates rising has not been passed through due to the downward pressure of capital flooded in the space.
 However, you will see the upward pressure applied to Wall Street, driving more expensive securitizations, forcing the interest on loans to private lending borrowers to finally increase.
 You should also expect the yield to hover between 150-300 bps above traditional bank lending.
 Wall Street’s captive attention in our space is here to stay.

 While the world starts to settle in for a correction or recession, several Wall Street sectors may pull back their investments into different segments of the real estate lending world, including DSCR.
 This will have some savvy private lenders seek to control their own money with their own funds (or their investors’ funds).
 I expect to see an uptick in mortgage fund creation as a result.